Challenges to Relationships

 A couple starts a committed relationship with the expectation of leading a happy, loving and satisfying life together.
 Sharing the same interests, intimacy and connection.

 You felt loved, acknowledged and valued.
 It was meant to be happily ever after.
 Then over time things change, often a series of things and suddenly there is a gulf between you.

 Life events can all have an significant impact on a couples relationship.
 Children being born is a huge disrupter including grown up children leaving home.
 Change, loss of job, financial difficulties, moving home, illness the list is endless.

-Relationships change and develop over time in response to how individuals themselves grow.
-Couples face external influences, conflicts within the relationship, differences of opinion and unmet needs.
+Relationships change and develop over time.
+Reflecting how all individuals themselves grow.
+Additionally couples face conflicts within the relationship, differences of opinion and unmet needs.

 Relationships aren’t static.
 They change according to nature of the individuals and people don’t necessarily develop at the same rate.

 As individuals change then one or both partners may feel dissatisfied with the other person.
 One morning you wake up and wonder do you love each other any more.
 Do you even love yourself still?

 As you get older we might not recognise our partner or ourselves.
 Somewhere the relationship took a turn and one or both of you didn’t keep up.

 This can be a period of uncertainty, confusion and anxiety.
 It can feel really lonely.
 Maybe its time for you do do something different and try something new.